Direct Mail KPIs: The Key Metrics To Analyze Direct Mail Results

 $13,000 total cost (mailing and offer fulfillment) / 150 customers acquired = $ 86.66

-For the entire campaign, accounting for mailing and fulfillment expenses, the cost per acquisition was about $87 each, but of course, each offer performed differently.
+For the entire direct mail marketing campaign, accounting for mailing and fulfillment expenses, the cost per acquisition was about $87 each, but of course, each offer performed differently.
 Here’s a summary view of all of these key performance indicators – with the cost per acquisition in the last row of the table:

-Offer First delivery free First delivery free plus $10 discount Total
+OfferFirst delivery freeFirst delivery free plus $10 discountTotal

-Mailing cost (at 80 cents per mailing) $4,000 $4,000 $8,000
+Mailing cost (at 80 cents per mailing)$4,000$4,000$8,000

-Offer fulfillment cost ($10 per delivery and $10 per discount given) $1,000 ($10 x 100) $4,000 ($20 x 200) $5,000
+Offer fulfillment cost ($10 per delivery and $10 per discount given)$1,000 ($10 x 100)$4,000 ($20 x 200)$5,000

-Cost per acquisition $62.50 ($5,000/80) $114.29 ($8,000/70) $86.67 ($13,000 / 150)
+Cost per acquisition$62.50 ($5,000/80)$114.29 ($8,000/70)$86.67 ($13,000 / 150)

 Lifetime value

 An ongoing business that could last for years could spend $200 or more to acquire a customer.
-But to decide whether that’s profitable, there are another direct mail results metric to consider – the lifetime value of a customer.
+But to decide whether that’s profitable, there is another direct mail results metric to consider – the lifetime value of a customer.
 That depends on many variables and will be the subject of one of my future posts.

 Meanwhile, you can see that however you measure direct mail performance, if you’re testing offers, lists, creative execution, and formats, a review of each test cell helps you decide which strategies and tactics actually work best – and provides information that’s far more valuable than overall response alone.